top of page

 PUBLICATIONS

-Winner of the 2021 APSA Law & Courts Section Best Conference Paper Award and the 2022 Neal Tate Award for Best Conference Paper in Judicial Politics at the SPSA
+THE COSTS OF COURT CURBING: EVIDENCE FROM THE UNITED STATES (WITH MICHAEL J. NELSON), 2023.
+THE JOURNAL OF POLITICS 85(2):609-624.
+DOI.
+Winner of the 2021 APSA Law & Courts Section Best Conference Paper Award and the 2022 Neal Tate Award for Best Conference Paper in Judicial Politics at the SPSA.

-ACCOUNTABILITY FOR COURT PACKING (WITH MICHAEL J. NELSON.)
-THE JOURNAL OF LAW & COURTS.
+ACCOUNTABILITY FOR COURT PACKING (WITH MICHAEL J. NELSON) THE JOURNAL OF LAW & COURTS.
 (2023):1-22.
 DOI.

 ARE COURTS DIFFERENT?
 EXPERIMENTAL EVIDENCE FROM THE UNITED STATES (WITH MICHAEL J. NELSON), 2023.
 RESEARCH & POLITICS.
 10(3).
 DOI.